cgmb/d2lmf/README.md

 On Ubuntu, p7zip is the equivalent, and it can be installed with `sudo apt-get install p7zip-full`. p7zip is also available for OSX, and can be installed from [homebrew](http://brew.sh/) with `brew install p7zip`.

-## Release Status
-This software is in beta.
-There may be bugs, and the interface may undergo significant changes between releases.